 Roles, responsibilities and accountability for personnel associated with LBNL are documented in PUB-3000, Chapter 1, 'General Policy and Responsibilities'.
-The Chemical Sciences Division adheres to all institutional requirements, including Chapter 1.
+The Chemical Sciences Division adheres to all institutional requirements.
 The following section defines key roles and responsibilities for implementing EHS within the division.